trentonallan/dartfrog-java/README.md

 ## 🏗 Architecture

-Hyperion uses a thread-per-connection model with the following components:
+Dartfrog uses a thread-per-connection model with the following components:

 1. **Main Server Thread**: Accepts new TCP connections and delegates them to handler threads
 2. **Connection Handlers**: Each client connection gets a dedicated thread that processes multiple requests